intel/vscode-oneapi-devcloud-connector/README.md

 chmod 600 ~/.ssh/config
 ```

-### Check Your Connection to the DevCloud Login Node
+### Check Your Connection to the Intel® DevCloud Login Node

 To be sure that your ssh setup is correct, open a terminal session (Cygwin
 terminal on Windows; bash terminal on Linux) and run the `ssh devcloud`